Antiz96/arch-update/README.md

 ### Desktop notifications support

-Arch-Update supports desktop notifications when performing the `--check` function if **libnotify** is installed (and a notification-server is running):
+Arch-Update supports desktop notifications when performing the `--check` function if **libnotify** is installed (and a notification server is running):
 See <https://wiki.archlinux.org/title/Desktop_notifications>

 ### Modify the auto-check cycle